happycog/brilliantretail/Readme.md

 # BrilliantRetail&trade;

-BrilliantRetail&trade; is a powerful e-commerce solution for the ExpressionEngine&trade; content management system.
+BrilliantRetail&trade; is a powerful e-commerce solution for the ExpressionEngine&trade; content management system brought to you by the team at [Codesly](http://codesly.com).
 Leverage the power of the ExpressionEngine&trade; member management, security and template flexibility to create enterprise level stores.

 ### Installation & Upgrades